-As the homogeneity of the magnetic field defines the line shape of the peaks in the spectrum, the accepted way to specify the homogeneity of a magnet is by providing the line width (LW) at different heights of the NMR peak of a chloroform standard sample.
+As the homogeneity of the magnetic field defines the line shape of the peaks in the spectrum, the accepted way to specify the homogeneity of a magnet requires to measure the line width (LW) at different heights of the NMR peak of a standard chloroform sample.
 While it is common to use the LW at 50% of the peak as main indicator, it is actually the LW at its base which determines the performance that can be expected for the solvent suppression method.
 For high field systems, the width of the line is typically specified at 50%, 0.55%, and at 0.11% of the peak height.
 To achieve the highest performance in applications where solvent suppression is required, Magritek introduced in 2017 the Spinsolve ULTRA model.
-While the classic version of the Spinsolve delivers the highest homogeneity available in the benchtop market today (with a LW <0.5 Hz at 50% and <20 Hz at 0.55% of the peak height), the ULTRA model specifies an even superior linewidth <0.2 Hz at 50%, <6 Hz at 0.55%, and <12 Hz at 0.11% of the peak height, which is comparable to the homogeneity delivered by high field magnets.
-An example of such a line shape is shown in Fig. 4 where a standard chloroform sample was used for the measurement.
+While the classic version of the Spinsolve delivers the highest homogeneity available in the benchtop market today (with a LW <0.4 Hz at 50% and <16 Hz at 0.55% of the peak height), the Spinsolve 80 ULTRA model specifies an even superior linewidth <0.25 Hz at 50%, <10 Hz at 0.55%, and <20 Hz at 0.11% of the peak height, which is comparable to the homogeneity delivered by high field magnets.
+An example of such a line shape is shown in Fig. 4, where a standard chloroform sample was used for the measurement.
 At this point it is important to mention that the Spinsolve ULTRA is the only model on the market that specifies the LW at 0.11%.
-This ULTRA high homogeneity makes it possible to resolve the smallest signals close to the solvent signals like no other benchtop system.
+This ULTRA high magnetic field homogeneity makes it possible to resolve the smallest signals close to the solvent signals like no other benchtop system.

 Figure 4: Spectrum of a reference chloroform sample dissolved in deuterated acetone at a concentration of 20%.
-The inset shows the full line shape where the linewidth at 50% of the peak amplitude is specified.
-The zoomed spectrum shows the carbon satellites of chloroform as a reference to identify the 0.55% of the peak height.
+The upper inset shows the full line shape, where the linewidth can be measured at 50% of the peak amplitude.
+The zoomed spectrum shows the carbon satellites of chloroform, which can be used as a reference to identify the 0.55% of the peak height.
 The line width at the base of the peak is shown also at 0.11%.